varunbatra10/JavaTask/README.md

 To get the project-
 1. git clone https://github.com/varunbatra10/JavaTask.git
-2. cd JavaTask
-3. Change the database username and password in application.properties.
+2. Change the database username and password in application.properties.
 I'm using MySQl 8.0.18.

 For Import Controller-